-Napoleon (obviously) had plans to construct a canal in the 1700s, thereby annoying the British who would have to pay to use it, or continue going the long way round.
+Napoleon (obviously) had plans to construct a canal in the 1700s, thereby annoying the British who would either have to pay to use it or continue going the long way round.
 But although construction was started, Boney's plans came to nothing.

 Construction began in April 1859.
-In the ten years it took to build, over 1.5 million people are estimated to have worked on the canal.
-Many of them died.
+In the ten years it took to build, over 1.5 million people are estimated to have worked on the canal – many of them died.
 The canal was opened on this day in 1869 by Eugénie de Montijo, "Empress" of France and wife of Napoleon III.